good-loop/doc/pages/jobs/product-ux-lead.md

 ## About You

+You should be aged whatever from any background.
-You should be aged whatever with a passionate can-do attitude to your work.
-The job involves a high level of responsibility working within a small talented team.
+You should care about your work, because we do.
+You will be trusted with a high level of responsibility, in a small talented team.
 The right candidate will have the chance to shape the job, and will be at the heart of an exciting company.

 ## How To Apply